pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### text_line_neighbours

-Test if two neighbours lines can create a paragraph.
+Test if two neighbours text lines can form a paragraph.

 _keys and values:_
 - "[disable](#disable)" : false